djsplice/SCS/README.md

 If you're game, help me evaluate!

 ## STS Parts, Printing, Installation
 All printed files are found in the STL folder, CAD files *soon

+You will neee M3 screws, 2 fans, and the ability to print 15mm overhans clearly - you can do it - or your money back!

 ### Hardware
 * 2x 120x35 centrifugal fans - make sure they match the voltage and pin  configuration your board can work with!